Cartucho/dvrk_calib_hand_eye/README.md

 ```
 python main.py --task a --path ..
 ```
-You should see the `entire` marker highlighted in red in most of the images.
+You should see the `entire` marker highlighted in red in the images.
 If you don't you will have to adjust the HSV ranges in the [config.yaml](https://github.com/Cartucho/dvrk_calib_arms_to_camera/blob/main/config.yaml) file.
-If you move your mouse over the images you will see the HSV value at each point of the image.
+Tip: If you move your mouse over the images you will see the HSV value at each point of the image.

-After adjusting the HSV ranges, let's get the poses (which will be automatically saved if the marker is successfully detected):
+After adjusting the HSV ranges (if needed), let's get the poses (which will be automatically saved if the marker is successfully detected):
 ```
 python main.py --task p --path ..
 ```